segp-uob/segp/dev/README.md

 - NodeJS
 - Express
 - MogoDB

-- Loopback
+We will be making use of containers to run services we require.
+Docker is the most common containerisation software used today.
+It enables developers to easily package apps along with their environments, which allows for quicker iteration cycles and better resource efficiency, while providing the same desired environment on each run.

-Our sample project will be hosted using a free Heroku (File server) account and MLab (Database).
 All the examples were developed and tested on Ubuntu 18.04.
 There are, of course, many different ways to achieve the same results as described here; it is simply a guide for those looking for a rough roadmap of how to proceed.

 ## 0.Getting started
 It's a MEAN stack so... we are building frontend with Angular and for backend we will be using MongoDB, NodeJS and ExpressJS.
-NodeJS and Express are included in a package called Loopback - which is great tool for quickly building Restful APIs - so we are going to us that.

 ## 1.DevOps & Continious Integration (CI)
 CI is the practice of merging all developers' working code to a staged 'Master' branch, testing, then deploying to production.
 Ideally CI is achieved with integrated and automated testing to ensure that bugs are never introduced on a staging or live environment.
 Good practices around CI begin at the start of a project before anyone has typed a line of code!
 Weekly goal is to have every group with working CI & live site!